Loading...

 • Potential impact: Rental income and cash flow affected by an increase in vacancy and the costs of re-letting.
 Reduction in the quality and solvency of tenants, resulting in an increase in doubtful debtors, thereby reducing the level of debt collection.
 Decrease in the fair value of the real estate portfolio and consequently a decrease in the NAV and an increase in debt ratio.

 • Limiting factors and control: Diversified customer base with a good sectoral spread.
 Good market knowledge via in-house operational teams with strong know-how and knowledge of the retail business.
 Weekly follow-up and discussion of debt collection at the property meeting.
-The occupancy rate has exceeded 98% for more than ten years.
+The occupancy rate remains at a high level (97.89% on 31 March 2024).

 Rentability